The Seismic Information Gap

 We can argue all day about the shape of the curves.
 What we cannot argue is that without the industry realizing it, a massive gap has evolved between the total amount of recoverable geological information in your seismic and the amount you can see and therefore use in your interpretations.
 I call that gap “The Seismic Information Gap.”
 Recognizing that it exists, implementing the technology to close it, and discovering the importance of what lies within it are critical for the future of exploration and our ability to provide the hydrocarbons the world demands.

-you already know the gap exists!
+You already know the gap exists

 After all, why have three conventional seismic displays if any of them can show every subtle detail in the seismic?
 They cannot and that is why we flip between displays depending on what we are looking for.
 Study the images in this gallery.
 They are StratiScape displays that show every subtle detail in the seismic.
 What percentage of those details do you think you see using colour, grayscale, or wiggle traces?
 Can you quantify it?
 And, more to the point, do you know what the missing details will give you?